apache/nuttx/configs/clicker2-stm32/README.txt

          compatible with other implementations of 6LoWPAN.
 The tests could potentially be verifying only that the design is implemented incorrectly in compatible way on both the client and server sides.

+  mrf24j40-starhub and mrf24j40-starpoint

+    These two configurations implement hub and and star endpoint in a star topology.
+Both configurations derive from the mrf24j40-6lowpan configuration and most of the notes there apply here as well.

+    1. You must must have three clicker2-stm32 boards each with an MRF24J40 click board in order to run these tests:  One that servers as the star hub and at least two star endpoints.

+    2. The star point configuration differs from the primarily in the mrf24j40-6lowpan in following is also set:

+         CONFIG_NET_STAR=y
+         CONFIG_NET_STARPOINT=y

+       The CONFIG_NET_STARPOINT selection informs the endpoint that is must send all frames to the hub of the star, rather than directly to the recipient.

+       The star hub configuration, on the other hand, differs from the mrf24j40-6lowpan in these fundamental ways:

+         CONFIG_NET_STAR=y
+         CONFIG_NET_STARHUB=y
+         CONFIG_NET_IPFORWARD=y

+       The CONFIG_NET_IPFORWARD selection informs the hub that if it receives any packets that are not destined for the hub, it should forward those packets appropriately.

+    3. Telnet:  The star point configuration supports the Telnet daemon, but not the Telnet client; the star hub configuration supports the Telnet client, but not the Telnet daemon.
+Therefore, the star hub can Telnet to any point in the star, the star endpoints cannot initiate telnet sessions.

+    4. TCP and UDP Tests:  The same TCP and UDP tests as described for the mrf24j40-6lowpan coniguration are supported on the star endpoints, but NOT on the star hub.
+Therefore, all network testing is between endpoints with the hub acting, well, only like a hub.

+       The modified usage of the TCP test is show below with E1 E2 representing the two star endpoints and C: representing the coordinator/hub.

+         C:  nsh> i8 /dev/ieee0 startpan
+         C:  nsh> 8 acceptassoc
+         E1: nsh> i8 assoc
+         E2: nsh> i8 assoc
+         C:  nsh> ifup wpan0
+         E1: nsh> ifup wpan0
+         E1: nsh> ifconfig           <-- To get the IP address of E1 endpoint
+         E1: nsh> telnetd            <-- Starts the Telnet daemon
+         E2: nsh> ifup wpan0
+         E2: nsh> ifconfig           <-- To get the IP address of E2 endpoint
+         E2: nsh> telnetd            <-- Starts the Telnet daemon
+         E1: nsh> tcpserver &
+         E2: nsh> tcpclient <server-ip> &

+       Where <server-ip> is the IP address of the E1 endpoint.

+       The nsh> dmesg command can be use at any time on any node to see any debug output that you have selected.

+       Telenet sessions may be initiated from the hub:

+         C: nsh> telnet <server-ip> <-- Runs the Telnet client

+       Where <server-ip> is the IP address of either the E1 or I2 endpoints.

+    STATUS:
+      2017-06-29:  Configurations added but not yet tested.

   nsh: